Echium, viper's bugloss: sowing, planting and care

 Contents

-- Echium, sometimes nicknamed viper’s herb or Canary viper’s bugloss, is a highly variable, herbaceous or shrubby plant, short-lived and flowering in spikes of vivid colour, often blue.
+- Echium, sometimes nicknamed Viper’s herb or Canary viperine, is a very variable plant, herbaceous or shrubby, but short-lived, with flowering in spikes of bright colour often blue.

-- Viper’s bugloss is entirely covered in a fairly coarse down that gives foliage a grey-green, sometimes silvery, hue and makes it resistant to drought and wind.
+- Viperine is entirely covered in a fairly coarse down that gives foliage a grey-green, sometimes silvery, hue and makes it resistant to drought and wind.

-- Plant forms blue, white, pink to red spikes depending on species, often changing shade with age; shrubby species such as Echiums from the Canary Islands produce enormous spikes up to 3–4 m tall.
+- Plant forms blue, white, pink or red spikes depending on species, often changing shade with age.
+Shrubby species such as Canary Echiums produce enormous spikes up to 3–4 m tall.

-- Echiums are undemanding plants that readily self-seed in poor, rocky soil and mild climates.
+- Echiums are undemanding plants that self-seed spontaneously in poor, rocky soil and mild climate.

 A word from our expert

-Shrubby Echiums, sometimes nicknamed “Pride of Tenerife”, have every reason to be a source of pride for Macaronesian islands which include several species endemic to each island of the archipelago.
-These Echiums are indeed spectacular plants for their colours and graphic patterns that demand attention.
-You may have noticed, while walking coastal areas of Brittany in spring, the impressive spikes of Echium pininana reaching 3 m high, a species that dies after fruiting at end of summer.
-It is the largest of the viper’s-buglosses, nicknamed Tower Jewels, with natural habitat on La Palma although it is rather rare there and endangered.
-It is a huge biennial plant of very exotic appearance and character, very easy to grow in areas with only very light frosts (-3 to -4°C).
-It likes heat, full sun, drained to arid soil, and possibly the shelter of a walled garden, unless living by the sea.
+Shrubby Echiums, sometimes nicknamed the ‘Pride of Tenerife’, have reason to be the pride of the Macaronesian islands of the Canaries and Madeira, which host several endemic species on each island of the archipelago.
+These Echiums are indeed spectacular plants for their colours and striking forms that leave a strong impression.
+You may have noticed while walking Brittany’s coastal stretches in spring the impressive 3 m-tall spikes of Echium pininana, a species that dies after fruiting at the end of summer.
+It is the largest of the viper’s buglosses, nicknamed Tower Jewels, and its natural habitat is on the island of La Palma, although it is fairly rare there and endangered.
+It is a huge biennial plant with very exotic appearance and character, very easy to grow in areas with only light frosts (−3 to −4°C).
+It likes heat, full sun, well-drained to arid soils, and may benefit from the shelter of a walled garden, unless grown by the sea.

-Species Echium candicans (syn. fastuosum), native to Madeira, forms a large silvery shrub covered in numerous medium spikes in spring, sky-blue to violet-blue often very intense.
-Its lifespan reaches 5 to 7 years if exposed only to brief frosts down to -5°C. Perennial species Echium russicum, less common, is however hardier (-10°C) and produces a tuft of finer spikes of a beautiful crimson-purple arising from ground level.
-The plant can live for 3 to 4 years.
+The species Echium candicans (syn. fastuosum) from Madeira in turn forms a large silvery shrub covered in numerous medium-sized spikes in spring, sky-blue or violet-blue and often very intense in colour.
+It can live 5–7 years if exposed only to short frosts down to −5°C. The perennial species Echium russicum, less common, is nevertheless hardier (to −10°C) and produces a clump of finer spikes in a handsome crimson-purple, rising from the base.
+The plant can live for 3–4 years.

-Annual or perennial Echiums such as Echium vulgare are much more tolerant of cold (-15°C) and establish very easily on embankments or in a dry meadow, even on calcareous ground.
-Their clumps are much more modest in size, 30 to 90 cm tall, bearing loose spikes mixed with blue and bright pink.
-Cultivar Blue Bedder, obtained by cross-breeding Echium vulgare and Echium plantagineum, is particularly robust, floriferous and finds its place perfectly in dry, naturalistic gardens but also in a conservatory.
+Annual or perennial Echiums such as Echium vulgare are much more cold-tolerant (to −15°C) and establish very easily on banks or in dry meadows, even on calcareous ground.
+Their clumps are much more modest in size, 30–90 cm tall, bearing loose spikes mingling blue and bright pink.
+The cultivar Blue Bedder, obtained by the cross-breeding of Echium vulgare and Echium plantagineum, is particularly robust, floriferous and fits perfectly in dry, naturalistic gardens but also in a conservatory.

 Description and botany